axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

    </tr>
   </table>
   </div>
- <p>The buddy goes about her shopping, including the requested goods.
-She pays for her stuff and separately for the neighbor&rsquo;s goods.</p>
+ <p>The Buddy goes about her shopping, including the requested goods.
+She pays for her stuff and separately for the Neighbor&rsquo;s goods.</p>
- <p>Once the buddy is on her way, she lets the Neighbor know via the app.</p>
+ <p>Once the Buddy is on her way, she lets the Neighbor know via the app.</p>
   <div class="_center">
    <table class="_background">
    <tr>